🔥

 Criticisms

-• JC talking during Ah Di Boom's rounds, which a minority of fans found disrespectful.
+• Several fans pointed out that JC was talking and reacting negatively throughout Ah Di Boom's rounds, which they found disrespectful.

 Chat